SUMMER THEATER CAMPS

 - Theater fun will be the focus!

-For our final showcase we will be recording each performance using a combination of our new recording studio and brand new stage in the Big Box.
+For our final showcase we will be recording each performance.
 We will then edit and distribute to families so you can keep a copy and we can maintain a contactless camp!

 HOW IT WILL WORK

 - There will be two separate cohorts with the maximum number of students allowed by current local guidelines (currently 14 students max in each group).

 - Each cohort will have three instructors that will remain with their cohort and be contactless with the other.

 - Camp Director—Lyndsee Bell—will be on site at all times for emergency contact and maintaining daily schedules/policies.